-I strive to understand what keeps us well, specifically by which mechanisms Whole-Body Redox Balance contributes to health and disease.
-To this end, we are developing methods & interventions to diagnose and manage Oxidosis and Redosis along the entire spectrum of clinical care.
+I strive to understand what keeps us well, specifically by which mechanisms Whole-Body Redox Balance contributes to Health and Disease.
+We are specifically interested in understanding what contributes to Resilience and develop methods & interventions to diagnose and manage Oxidosis and Redosis along the spectrum of clinical care.

 Martin is a licensed Pharmacist, Pharmacologist, Systems Biologist and Analytical Chemist with a particular expertise in cardiovascular physiology, adaptation to hypoxia and other stressors as well as the chemical biology of NO/HNO and sulfur in its various forms (incl persulfides and polysulfides).
 His interests in the chemical interactions between reactive oxygen, nitrogen and sulfur species in the context of mitochondrial function, redox signalling and whole-body electron balance led to the development of conceptual frameworks known as the ‘Reactive Species Interactome’ and the ‘Redox Interactome’.